Ron Atkinson: Racist comments

-Following his sacking from Atlético Madrid, club president Jesús Gil claimed Atkinson had racially abused his own player, Donato, during his final game in charge of the club against Barcelona in January 1989.
+Following his sacking from Atlético Madrid, club president Jesús Gil claimed Atkinson had racially abused his own player Donato during his final game in charge of the club against Barcelona in January 1989.

 Atkinson resigned from ITV on 21 April 2004, after he made a racist comment live on air about the black Chelsea player Marcel Desailly; believing the microphone to be switched off, he said, "...he [Desailly] is what is known in some schools as a fucking lazy, thick nigger".
 Although transmission in the UK had finished, the microphone gaffe meant that his comment was broadcast to various countries in the Middle East.
 He also left his job as a columnist for The Guardian "by mutual agreement" as a result of the comment.

 Carlton Palmer, one of Atkinson's players while he was manager at Sheffield Wednesday, defended Atkinson by saying, "I'm black and I'm sitting here and I'm gonna stand up for Big Ron not because he's a friend of mine; I'm standing up for him because I know what he's like as a bloke.
 If we're going to deal with racism then let's deal with the bigger picture of racism not about a throwaway comment that wasn't meant in that manner."
 A BBC Radio documentary about Batson, Cunningham and Regis, entitled Three Degrees West, repeated on 16 May 2004, was cancelled owing to Atkinson's central contributions.

 Also in 2004, Atkinson said to an audience at Hillsborough Stadium: "The Chinese people have the best contraception in the world - their women are so ugly.
 I can't understand why there are so many of them."

-On Celebrity Big Brother in 2013, he jokingly asked fellow contestant, Irish doctor Danielle Marr, "you're not carrying a bomb with you, are you?", when she draped her jumper over her head like a headscarf.
+On Celebrity Big Brother in 2013, he jokingly asked a fellow contestant, Irish doctor Danielle Marr, "you're not carrying a bomb with you, are you?", when she draped her jumper over her head like a headscarf.